My Furnace Keeps Short Cycling. What Is Going On?

 Unfortunately, after not being used all spring and summer, some furnaces have some issues when it comes to firing up for the first time in the fall.

 If your filter hasn’t been changed in a while, go ahead and take a look at it.
+Keep in a mind a brand new filter should be white in color.

-This is a simple fix that could prevent a future furnace repair.
+Checking your filter is a simple fix that could prevent a future furnace repair.

 Furnace Is Oversized